dzheng24/TurboDuck/TurboDuckRace/test/README.md

-This is the testing portion for the TurboDuck
+his is the testing portion for the TurboDuck